LQBQ/Second-order-algorithms-/README.md

 # About the Project

-This repository contains supplementary material for the work "EEM fluorescence coupled with second-order algorithms in R for detecting extra virgin olive oil adulteration: an experimental approach for undergraduate students - Part II", submitted to the Journal of Chemical Education.
+This repository contains supplementary material for the work "EEM fluorescence coupled with second-order algorithms in R for detecting extra virgin olive oil adulteration: an experimental approach for undergraduate students", submitted to the Journal of Chemical Education.
 The study aims to present an experimental approach to teaching second-order chemometric algorithms in the context of detecting adulteration in extra virgin olive oil (EVOO).

 # Motivation